input-output-hk/engineering/blog/2023-09-22-internship.md

 -- Note: The DEPRECATED pragma can always be substituted with a WARNING pragma
 ```

-However, consider the following (nb real) issue: there are several functions in
+However, consider the following (real) issue: there are several functions in
 the module `Data.List` (`lines`, `words`, `unlines` and `unwords`) that have
 been moved to `Data.String`; however, their exports cannot be removed from
 `base`, since in doing so it would immediately break any code using those
 functions through `Data.List` without any heads-up.
 This is where the new
 deprecated warnings come in.

-Under the new syntax, it is possible to write
-deprecation pragmas next to the export definitions:
+Under the new syntax (available from GHC 9.8), it is possible to write deprecation pragmas next to the export definitions:

 ```haskell
 module Mod where